yariza/vango/process/README.md

-General Algorithm
+## General Overview
-    (or so it would appear to be):

-Goal:
+### Goal:

 Output a file with:

 - Canvas:
     - width
     - height
     - Vector <Brushstroke> layers[num layers]

 - Brushstroke:
     - Point(x,y) anchor
     - double Orientation (radians)
     - double Length 1
     - double Length 2
     - double Width
     - double opacity (0-1)
     - Color color

+### Algorithm

-1) Read in source image and 'style' config file (which defines parameters for things like the number of layers, brush width/layer, max length/layer, etc)...
+1. Read in source image and 'style' config file (which defines parameters for things like the number of layers, brush width/layer, max length/layer, etc)...

-2) Initialize layers, each of size source * scale...
+2. Initialize layers, each of size source * scale...
 For each layer, have:
     - wb: brush width (maybe with some random variation?)
     - wr: regen width (determine how densely packed the brushstrokes are)
     - brush type (and texture...)
     - palette reduction (although may be part of render instead)
     - opacity? (or vary per brushstroke?)

-3) For each layer...
+3. For each layer...
-    i.
-Determine position of brushstrokes:
+  1. Determine position of brushstrokes:
-        Find all "anchor points" of each brushstroke...
+        - Find all "anchor points" of each brushstroke...
-        This is a pseudorandom process (to limit artifacts), and attempts to fill all areas of size wr x wr with at least one stroke.
+        - This is a pseudorandom process (to limit artifacts), and attempts to fill all areas of size wr x wr with at least one stroke.
         - For k iterations...
             - choose random (x,y) on the canvas
             - if there is no anchor in the wr x wr space... create a new brushstroke with